manthan55/Notes.HLD/Scaler/WhatsApp-CaseStudies-Assignments/Chess.com/Chess.com.md

 # Functional Requirements / MVP

 ### MVP Features
-I think the MVP features are as follows
+I think the MVP v0 features are as follows
 - Create a game
 - Play the game
 	- be able to send commands & board should be updated for both players
 	- order of moves must be maintained
-- Spectate a live game
+- Spectate a game
-- Spectate an older (non-live) game - move-by-move

 There are other features like
 - customizing game while creation
 	- time between moves, preset position, etc.
 - Player matching based on rating

-which I don't think are really necessary for MVP
+which I don't think are really necessary for MVP and can be added in v1+

 ### API's needed
 <u>**createGame()**</u>